Coke Studio Philippines

-Coke Studio Philippines is a music television program in the Philippines featuring performances by various Filipino music artists.
-It is inspired by the Pakistani show of the same name.
+Coke Studio Philippines is a Philippine television variety show broadcast by TV5, ABS-CBN and Coke Studio PH Youtube Channel.
+The show is based of the Pakistani variety show of the same title.
+It aired from July 29, 2017 to November 7, 2023.

 History

 Created by The Coca-Cola Company, the show has earlier editions in other countries in Asia like Pakistan and India.
-The first season of the Coke Studio Philippines was aired on TV5 and was produced by Eraserheads band members, Raimund Marasigan & Buddy Zabala.
+The first season of the Coke Studio Philippines was aired on TV5 and was produced by former Eraserheads band members, Raymund Marasigan and Buddy Zabala.
 The second season was named Coke Studio Homecoming, it was aired on ABS-CBN and was produced by Saab Magalona, the daughter of Filipino hip-hop icon Francis Magalona and the co-leading vocalist of indie band Cheats.
 For the 3rd season, it was hosted by former Pinoy Big Brother alumnus and singer/actress Ylona Garcia.

 Seasons overview

 Below is a list of artists who debuted in Coke Studio Philippines, and have performed at least once since its inception in 2017.